BryanMwangi/US-Dummy-Data/README.md

 # US-Dummy-Data

-This is a repo that contains 29880 registered citis in the United States and dummy citizens that do not exist
+This is a repo that contains 29880 registered cities in the United States and has a script that inserts dummy citizens that do not exist.

-The SQL file contains 3 tables:
+The 2 SQL file contains 3 tables:

 - US_STATES: ID, STATE_CODE and STATE_NAME.